 I'm allowed to say this because I'm a proud Scot, but the weather since returning has been dismal at best.
 So much so that I wasn't even able to wear any of the breezy, summery dresses I've collected over my time in the British capital.
-And now that winter has arrived, I've had to rediscover the art of dressing for the freezing weather that's likely to stick around until April.
+And now that winter has arrived, I've had to quickly rediscover the art of dressing for the freezing weather that's likely to stick around until April.
 Handily, all of my cold-weather dressing hacks have come flooding back to me, all of which you'll find below.

-From the staple I wear underneath my coats to the fabric I line my boots with, keep scrolling to see exactly what to wear when it's freezing, as told by me—a Scottish fashion editor.
+From the cosy staple I wear underneath my coats to the fabric I line my boots with, keep scrolling to see exactly what to wear when it's freezing, as told by me—a Scottish fashion editor.

 WEAR A GILET UNDER YOUR COAT

-Is there anything worse than being out in the elements and wearing a scarf that insists on blowing around instead of keeping you warm?
+Is there anything worse than being out in the elements and wearing a scarf that insists on blowing around the place instead of keeping you warm?
 Well, yes, there are worse things, but it's still infuriating all the same.
 As such, I now belt my scarves so they stay in place.
 Not only does it keep you cosy, but it also looks incredibly chic.
 Win-win.

 This is quite the admission for a fashion editor, but it wasn't until this year that I actually tried knee-high boots.
-Owning to my petite, curvy frame, I'd previously sworn off them without even trying them.
+Owing to my petite, curvy frame, I'd previously sworn off them without even trying them.
 But now that I have, I've seen the error of my ways.
-Not only do they elongate my little legs (hurrah!), but they are also the warmest footwear I own, as they cover more of the leg than any other pair of boots I've owned.
+Not only do they help to elongate my little legs (hurrah!), but they are also the warmest footwear I own, as they cover more of the leg than any other pair of boots I've owned.
 I've since invested in a high pair for parties and a low pair for day-to-day wear.